metallb/metallb/website/content/concepts/layer2.md

 Keepalived continuously exchange VRRP messages with each other, both to select a leader and to notice when that leader goes away.

-MetalLB on the other hand relies on Kubernetes to know when pods and nodes go up and down.
-It doesn't need to speak a separate protocol to select leaders, instead it just lets Kubernetes do most of the work of deciding which pods are healthy, and which nodes are ready.
+MetalLB on the other hand relies on [memberlist](https://github.com/hashicorp/memberlist) to know when a Node in the cluster is no longer reachable and the service IPs from that node should be moved elsewhere.

 Keepalived and MetalLB "look" the same from the client's perspective: the service IP address seems to migrate from one machine to another when failovers